Would you like to share your tasty shellfish treat with your dog? “Can Dogs Eat Shrimp” looks at the pros and cons of feeding shrimp to dogs!

 Dogs should not eat any raw shellfish.
 The U.S. Food and Drug Administration advises that eating raw shrimp is hazardous because raw shrimp may contain parasites.

-Also, consuming raw shrimp puts your dog at a high risk for contracting foodborne illnesses.
+Also, consuming raw shrimp puts your dog at high risk for contracting a foodborne illness.

-If your dog ate raw shrimp, watch for signs of stomach upset and contact your veterinarian if you notice any unusual behavior such as dizziness, vomiting or diarrhea.
+If your dog has eaten raw shrimp, watch him closely for signs of stomach upset.
+Contact your veterinarian if you notice any unusual behavior such as dizziness, vomiting or diarrhea.

 Can Dogs Eat Shrimp Tails?